kaist-cp/hazardflow/doc/docs/tutorial/fir_filter.md

 ## Modular Design

-We could represent the FIR filter in modular way as follows:
+We could represent the FIR filter of order 2 in modular way as follows:

 <center><img src="../figure/fir-filter-modular.svg" width="80%"></center>